 *Download the ‘Birds of Australia’ app for your phone here.

 If you’ve always wanted to build a vegie and herb patch, now is the perfect time!
 Not only will it get you outside, dirty and sweating in the sunshine, but it’ll give your days a purpose tending to your plant babies.
 Important!
 Get some soil up ya nostrils and under your fingernails.
 Watch the kids’ show ‘Dirt Girl’ for inspiration, yep even adults!
 Or one of my favourites I am not afraid to admit, ‘Gardening Australia’ on ABC!

-*Here’s some tips on what to grow this Autumn in eastern Australia here.
+*Here’s some tips on what to grow this Autumn/Winter in eastern Australia here.
 I’ve got my greens, beans, herbs and flowers in!

 Eat wild and whole